-The wait is finally over – Satoshi Hatano (General Manager of Digital Imaging Japan) announced the Sony A7RIII (A7RM3) in Sydney at 5.30 pm local time.
-The announcement ends speculation as to the precise model Sony had under wraps.
+The wait was finally over – On October 25, 2017, Satoshi Hatano (General Manager of Digital Imaging Japan) announced the Sony A7RIII (A7RM3) in Sydney at 5.30 pm local time.
+The announcement ended speculation as to the precise model Sony had under wraps.
 The A7RIII appears, on first glance, to be a hybrid between the A7RII and A9 cameras.
 It features the larger battery, improved EVF and dual card slot of the A9.
 But for the lovers of high IQ it retains the high-resolution sensor of the A7RII but with improved dynamic range.
 This promises a noise floor lower than anything we have seen before.
 This will offer huge benefits for those photographers who often find themselves shooting in high or extreme-contrast situations.

 This camera is probably suited to those photographers who admired the specifications of the A9 but would miss the nearly 8K resolution of the A7RII.
 At 10 frames per second it is no slouch for such an ultra high-resolution camera and acquires most of the AF speed of the A9.
 The A7RIII has the added benefit that it can do this using either the electronic shutter (with or without the silent option) or a newly improved mechanical shutter.
 The A7RIII has the Continuous Shooting Lo, Mid, Hi and Hi+ options that we have seen previously on the A6300 and A6500 cameras.
 The Hi option at 8 frames per second in live view mode offers real-time subject tracking with minimal viewfinder/monitor display lag but with black-out between the frames.
 This would be the choice for panning quickly moving subjects even though the Hi+ offers zero blackout as this Hi+ option will incur display lag.
 The A9 with zero blackout and live view tracking is still unique in their regard.